 If you plan to print on both sides of your card, choose a thicker stock so that you can’t see through to the other side and so the ink won’t bleed through during the printing process.
 Look for business card stock created specifically for two-sided printing.

 You can choose between a gloss (shiny) or matte finish for your cards.
 If you have a lot of images or graphics on your card, a glossy finish will help them pop.
 If your card is mostly text, a matte finish lends a classic and traditional look to your card.

 Another consideration is that a glossy finish is harder to write on than a matte finish.
 This becomes problematic if you plan to hand out your card at events like trade shows or networking get-togethers.
 Since you meet a lot of people in a short amount of time, many people take notes on the back of business cards to help them recall the conversation.
 If people can’t write on your cards, it could hinder the chance that they’ll remember you.

-To print your own business cards, you’ll need a high-quality laser or inkjet color printer.
+When deciding how to make your own business cards, you might choose to design and print cards yourself.
+To do this, you’ll need a high-quality laser or inkjet color printer.
 If you own a laser printer, select a black and white template for best results.
 You will also need proper business card paper, either pre-perforated so you can separate each card with ease or a heavier card stock that you can carefully cut apart yourself with a ruler and a utility knife.

-As you can see, printing your own cards is a detailed process, with much room for error.
+Printing your own cards is a detailed process, with much room for error, but it is a key part in how to make your own business cards.
 If you have the time and resources, we recommend that you order cards from a printing service.
 Not only will you spare yourself potential headaches, but you’ll also receive a more polished product.

-Now that you’ve perfected your business card design, you want to be sure that people hold onto them.
+Now that you’ve perfected how to make your own business cards from the comfort of your own home, you want to be sure that people hold onto them.
 There are two ways you might accomplish this goal.